skilesare/immortality/yudikowski-pirsig-and-alexander-walk-into-a-bar.md

 12. Echoes
 13. The Void
 14. Simplicity and Inner-calm
-15. Each in the other
+15. Each in the Other

 Each of these characteristics has a corresponding life giving process that, if applied will increase the wholeness of the system.
 By following the following process, one can improve a system: